digitallyinduced/ihp/Guide/architecture.markdown

 This section tries to answer common questions on where to place your code.
 These are recommendations found by digitally induced to be working well.

 In general remember that all specific web app logic should stay in the `Web/` space.
-The `Application/` space is for sharing code across all your different application.
+The `Application/` space is for sharing code across all your different applications.
 E.g. code shared between your web application and your admin backend.

 ## Directory Structure